Home > Blog > House Sitting for Remote Workers

 We are now, fairly regularly, sitting in those screensavers.

 In Kefalonia we had a table with a view over the sea and the mountains.
 In Cries, Switzerland, we looked out at a mountain range that included Mont Blanc.
-In Lullin, France, we watched the mountains turn orange at sunrise and the same colour again at sunset, from inside a warm kitchen with a coffee.
-In Athens right now we are working from an apartment in a city that most people visit for a week and feel rushed the entire time.
+In Lullin, France, we watched the mountains turn orange at sunrise and the same colour again at sunset, from inside a warm kitchen with coffee.
+In Athens we worked from an apartment in a city that most people visit for a week and feel rushed the entire time.

 Balancing Work and Pet Care